jessaustin/monthdelta/doc/source/index.rst

    Use the :func:`monthmod` function in order to produce a :class:`MonthDelta` object from two :class:`~datetime.datetime` objects.
 (3)
-   Division by 0 raises :exc:`ZeroDivisionError`.
+   Division by 0 raises :exc:`~exceptions.ZeroDivisionError`.
 (4)
    Cannot overflow.